HPV Vaccine Safety and Effectiveness 2006 - 2022

 Human papillomavirus vaccine efficacy against invasive, HPV-positive cancers: population-based follow-up of a cluster randomised trial.

-In Finland reported during a follow-up time of up to 11 years, this study identified no invasive cancer cases in the HPV-vaccinated cohorts.
+During a follow-up time of up to 11 years, this Finnish study identified no invasive cancer cases in the HPV-vaccinated cohorts.
 However there were 17 HPV-positive invasive cancer cases (14 cervical cancers, 1 vaginal cancer, 1 vulvar cancer and 1 tongue cancer) in the non-HPV-vaccinated cohorts.

 Matti Lehtinen et al.